StatementWe provide information on the current situation at the Warsaw Philharmonic

 Warsaw Philharmonic Orchestra

-The Warsaw Philharmonic Orchestra gave its first concert on 5th November 1901 in the newly erected Philharmonic Hall.
-This inaugural concert was conducted by Emil Mlynarski, the Philharmonic’s first Music Director and Principal Conductor and featured the world-famous pianist, composer and future statesman Ignacy Jan Paderewski, who at that time was at the height of his international career and was also one of the Philharmonic’s donors.
-He performed his Piano Concerto in A minor as well as Chopin’s solo works.
+The Warsaw Philharmonic Orchestra gave its first concert in the newly erected Philharmonic Hall on 5 November 1901.
+The Orchestra was conducted by Emil Młynarski, the Philharmonic’s co‑founder, first Music Director and conductor.
+Its star performer and soloist was the statesman, composer and pianist Ignacy Jan Paderewski, who at that time was at the height of his international career and was also one of the Philharmonic’s donors.
+He performed his Piano Concerto in A Minor as well as Chopin’s solo works.
 In addition, the concert programme featured works by Moniuszko, Żeleński and Stojowski.

-Warsaw Philharmonic’s rapid rise of performance level soon attracted distinguished artists from all over the world.
-As early as pre-World War I and during the inter-war years it established itself as the main centre of musical life in Poland and one of the major musical institutions in Europe.
-Performances were given here by nearly all the famous conductors and soloists of the day including Claudio Arrau, Edvard Grieg, Arthur Honegger, Vladimir Horowitz, Bronislaw Huberman, Otto Klemperer, Sergei Prokofiev, Sergei Rachmaninoff, Maurice Ravel, Artur Rodzinski, Arthur Rubinstein, Pablo Sarasate and Richard Strauss.
+Warsaw Philharmonic’s rapidly rising performance standards soon attracted outstanding artists from all over the world.
+Both before the First World War and during the interwar period, it established itself as the main centre of musical life in Poland and one of the most prominent musical institutions in Europe.
+Nearly all famous conductors and soloists of the day performed here, including Claudio Arrau, Edvard Grieg, Arthur Honegger, Vladimir Horowitz, Bronisław Huberman, Wilhelm Kempff, Otto Klemperer, Sergei Prokofiev, Sergei Rachmaninov, Maurice Ravel, Artur Rodziński, Arthur Rubinstein, Pablo Sarasate, and Richard Strauss.

-During the first post-war years the Warsaw Philharmonic Orchestra was conducted by among others Olgierd Straszynski and Andrzej Panufnik.
-In January 1950 the post of Director and Principal Conductor was entrusted to Witold Rowicki, who embarked on establishing a new orchestra.
-Despite the difficult working conditions related to a lack of venue (concerts were given in various sport halls and theatres) thanks to Rowicki’s efforts the orchestra regained its position as Poland’s leading ensemble.
+In the first years after the Second World War, the Warsaw Philharmonic Orchestra was managed by Olgierd Straszyński and Andrzej Panufnik, among others.
+In January 1950, the post of Director and Principal Conductor was taken up by Witold Rowicki, who set about establishing a new orchestra.
+Despite difficult working conditions (due to the lack of a concert hall, performances were given in various sports halls and theatres) Rowicki soon turned the Orchestra into Poland’s leading ensemble.